knaaptime/seg_networks/paper/background.md

 ### Interrogating Spatial Scale

-@lee2008CensusTract
-@reardon2008GeographicScale
-@bezenac2022MeasuringVisualizing
-@olteanu2019SegregationMultiscalar
-@osth2015MeasuringScale
-@clark2015MultiscalarAnalysis
+ A variety of authors have begun to examine the role of spatial scale.
+In an important advance in segregation methods, @reardon2008GeographicScale develop a method for understanding the implications of multiscalar segregation by varying the distance parameter used to compute the local environment in a spatial segregation index, and @lee2008CensusTract apply the framework to a large set of metropolitan regions in the U.S., demonstrating a wide variety of macro versus micro-scaled patterns.
+Another prominent body of work builds on this work, exploring the notion of "egohoods," where each household has its own concept of the neighborhood that extends outward and partially overlaps with others nearby [@hipp2013EgohoodsWaves;@petrovic2019FreedomTyranny;@petrovic2018MultiscaleMeasures].
+Even more recently, additional measurement techniques have been developed that help summarize multiscalar patterns using a single index (as opposed to an array or a ratio) [@bezenac2022MeasuringVisualizing;@olteanu2019SegregationMultiscalar;@osth2015MeasuringScale; @clark2015MultiscalarAnalysis].
+ Together this research has provided clear evidence not only of the importance of considering spatial relationships in segregation measurement, but also the ways that misspecification of space (such as application of an inappropriate scale) can lead to a skewed concept of the phenomenon under study.

 ## Transportation and Social Interaction

-A long-recognized but understudied element of metropolitan segregation patterns is the role of transport networks, physical barriers, and other factors such as elevation or congestion that change travel behavior, and thus, the expected potential for social interaction in space.
+Elsewhere, scholars have examined the role of physical barriers and built features of the urban environment in facilitating social contact.
+For example @grannis2005TCommunitiesPedestrian shows social interactions are more frequent inside "T-communities" defined by street networks [@grannis2005TCommunitiesPedestrian], and @roberto2018SpatialProximity uses street networks to measure segregation in a small-scale case study, and shows that segregation in Pittsburgh is higher when measured according to network distance.
+These contributions emphasize a long-recognized but understudied element of metropolitan segregation patterns, namely that transport networks, physical barriers, and other factors such as elevation or congestion change the expected potential for social interaction in space.
 For example work in sociology has shown the importance of street network connectivity in fostering connected social networks inside small urban geographic zones [@grannis1998ImportanceTrivial].

-@grannis2005TCommunitiesPedestrian
+The natural logic underlying these findings is that street networks can help insulate urban environments and provide greater exposure to residents living inside "the neighborhood" than those who live outside, but this distinction can be masked easily when measuring metropolitan space using euclidean distances.

 <div id='fig:network_distance'>
 ![Network Distance vs Euclidean Distance](figures/network_distance.png){#fig:distance_sd width=49%}